spring-guides/tut-spring-security-and-angular-js/oauth2-vanilla/README.md

 The final piece of this application we need to complete is the UI server, extracting the authentication part and delegating to the authorization server.
 So, as with [the resource server](#changing-the-resource-server), we first need to remove the Spring Session and Redis dependencies and replace them with Spring OAuth2.

-Once that is done we can remove the session filter and the "/user" endpoint as well, and set up the application to redirect to the authorization server:
+Once that is done we can remove the session filter and the "/user" endpoint as well, and set up the application to redirect to the authorization server (using the `@EnableOAuth2Sso` annotation):

 ```java
 @SpringBootApplication